kbhedi715881/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is to embrace the principle of "write readable code".
 Always remember that code is read more often than it is written.
 Strive to make your code easy to understand and maintain not only for others but also for your future self.
 Use clear and descriptive variable names, write concise and well-structured functions, and include comments to explain complex logic or intentions.
 Remember that readability is a key factor in code quality and can greatly impact the efficiency and ease of debugging, testing, and collaboration in software development.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and harder to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
+And finally, embrace the power of modularity and reuse; break your code into small, well-defined functions or modules that can be easily tested, debugged, and reused in different contexts."